ibm-cloud-docs/vpc/block_storage_vpc_about.md

 You can create data volumes as stand-alone volumes or when you provision an instance.
 Stand-alone volumes exist in an unattached state until you attach the volume to an instance.
 When you create a data volume as part of instance provisioning, the volume is automatically attached to the instance.

-When you create an {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for {{site.data.keyword.vpc_full}} instance, the data volume attached to the instance during instance creation is automatically encrypted with the seed or passphrase that you provide.
+When you create an {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for {{site.data.keyword.vpc_full}} instance, the data volume that is attached to the instance during instance creation is automatically encrypted with the seed or passphrase that you provide.
 {: note}

 Block storage data volumes can be attached to any available instance in your region, based on your customer account and permissions, and within [certain limits](/docs/vpc?topic=vpc-attaching-block-storage#vol-attach-limits).
 These volumes are detached by default when the instance is deleted.
 Detaching by default allows your data to persist beyond the virtual server instance lifecycle.
 It only removes the volume's association with the instance.
 You can delete data volumes manually after they are detached.
 Also, when you create data volumes, you can specify that they be [automatically deleted](/docs/vpc?topic=vpc-managing-block-storage#auto-delete) when the instance is deleted.